nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.03]

-The livestock sector plays a vital role in providing essential proteins and other nutrients to the people of Sri Lanka.
+T he livestock sector plays a vital role in providing essential proteins and other nutrients to the people of Sri Lanka.
 Additionally, it significantly strengthens the national economy and improves livelihoods through import substitution.
 The sustainability of the livestock industry depends on factors such as production capacity, the number of livestock farms, infrastructure, the labour force, and the availability of policymakers, administrators, researchers, and other stakeholders.

 However, livestock production in Sri Lanka has not yet reached the desired levels, and the sector faces numerous challenges.
 These include severe shortages of quality animal food and breeding materials, high prevalence of animal diseases, weak supply chains and services related to production, unethical and imbalanced markets, lack of organized value chain developments and proper livestock extension programs, inadequate health services, poor management of breeding activities, minimal research interventions, limited access to credit and insurance facilities, and insufficient incentives and guidance for stakeholders.